 On top of each view is a small toolbar, and the buttons controlling the creating and deletion of views are located on the right side of this tool bar.
 There are four buttons in all.
 You can create a new view by splitting an existing view horizontally or vertically with the \square and \boxminus buttons, respectively.
-The \searrow button deletes a view, whose space is consumed by an adjacent view.
-The \square temporarily fills view space with the selected view until \square is pressed.
+The \bowtie button deletes a view, whose space is consumed by an adjacent view.
+The \square temporarily fills view space with the selected view until \blacksquare is pressed.

-Exercise 2.9: Using Multiple Views
+Exercise 2.11: Using Multiple Views

 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the 💱 button.
-We will discuss what this does later in more detail in Chapter 3, but for now just know that it is roughly the equivalent of restarting ParaView.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+This option deletes all of your current work and resets ParaView back to its initial state.
+It is roughly the equivalent of restarting ParaView.